arun-gupta/arun-gupta.github.io/add-iam-role-to-eks/index.md

 # Add IAM role to Amazon EKS Cluster

-This script shows how to attach an IAM role from a _destination_ machine to access EKS cluster created on a _master_ machine.
+This script shows how to attach an IAM role from a _destination_ AWS user to access EKS cluster created by a _source_ AWS user.
+The

-## Destination Machine
+## Destination User

 - Create an IAM role using [trust-policy.json](trust-policy.json):